Beauty, Health and Living

 Read the rest of this entry »

 I am always on the look out for new and neat soaps.
-Except this bar by Nature’s Plus is not exactly soap.
+Except this bar by is not exactly soap.
 As it does not contain caustic soda or tallow.
 It’s labeled as a cleansing bar.

 beautybar1